michaelcretzman/general/readme.md

 ```
 docker-compose up -d
 ```
-**Note:** Depending on your Internet connection speed, the first time you download Harness can take 3–12 mins (download images and start all containers).
+**Note:** The first download can take 3–12 mins (downloading images and starting all containers).
 You won't be able to sign up until all the required containers are up and running.

  5. Run the following command to start the Harness Manager:
  ```
  docker-compose run --rm proxy wait-for-it.sh ng-manager:7090 -t 180